-The Netherlands' .nl: 27.8 Million Domains, the Internet's First Country Code, and the Quiet Backbone of Everything
+The Netherlands' .nl: 36.3 Million Hostnames, the Internet's First Country Code, and the Quiet Backbone of Everything

 On 1 May 1986, a system administrator named Piet Beertema registered cwi.nl — a domain for the Centrum Wiskunde & Informatica, a mathematics institute in Amsterdam.
 It was the first active country-code domain registration outside the United States.
 Beertema had applied to Jon Postel at IANA for the .nl delegation just days earlier.
 He would go on to manage the entire .nl namespace single-handedly from his room at CWI for the next ten years, handling the first 10,000 registrations by himself.
 In 1999, Queen Beatrix awarded him Knight of the Order of the Netherlands Lion.

-A reader named f00dit asked us to break down the Netherlands' .nl domain.
-The request seemed straightforward — another European ccTLD analysis.
-It turned into something else entirely.
+A Reddit user f00dit asked us to break down the Netherlands' .nl domain.
 The Netherlands is not just a country that has a lot of domains.
-It is the country that built the infrastructure the rest of the Internet runs on — and our dataset proves it in ways the registry statistics never could.
+It is the country that built much of the infrastructure the rest of the Internet runs on — and the shape of the .nl namespace is consistent with that role in ways registry statistics alone do not reveal.

-We parsed 27,803,330 domains in the .nl namespace from the DomainsProject dataset, cross-referenced with SIDN registry statistics (end 2025), SIDN Labs research data, AMS-IX traffic reports, and historical sources from CWI, NLnet, and SURFnet.
+We parsed 36,326,261 observed hostnames in the .nl namespace from the DomainsProject dataset, ran our 9 June 2026 A-record crawl against them, and cross-referenced the result with SIDN registry statistics (end 2025), SIDN Labs research data, AMS-IX traffic reports, and historical sources from CWI, NLnet, and SURFnet.

-The headline: the Netherlands has 18 million people and an outsized claim on the Internet's core infrastructure — the first active ccTLD (1986), the highest domain density per capita among 5M+ countries (1 per 3.0 people), the world's largest Internet exchange by member count (AMS-IX, 1,000+ members, 14 Tbps peak), the headquarters of RIPE NCC (the regional Internet registry for Europe, the Middle East, and Central Asia), the birthplace of NSD and Unbound (DNS software that powers root servers and ISPs worldwide), and a $10.5 billion data center market concentrated in Amsterdam.
-Our dataset captures 27.8 million .nl hostnames — 4.6x the registry count — because Dutch ISPs assigned resolvable reverse-DNS to millions of broadband connections.
-The namespace peaked at 6.35 million registrations in mid-2023 and has since contracted for the first time in its history, driven by declining business formation and a collapse in youth domain registration intent from 55% to under 20% in two years.
+The headline: about 17.9 million people give the Netherlands an outsized claim on the Internet's core infrastructure — the first active ccTLD (1986), the world's largest Internet exchange by member count (AMS-IX, 1,000+ members, 14 Tbps peak), the headquarters of RIPE NCC (the regional Internet registry for Europe, the Middle East, and Central Asia), the birthplace of NSD and Unbound (DNS software that powers root servers and ISPs worldwide), and a multi-billion-dollar data center market concentrated in Amsterdam.
+Our dataset captures 36.3 million .nl observed hostnames — roughly 6x the registry count — a multiplier consistent with Dutch ISPs assigning resolvable reverse-DNS to millions of broadband connections.
+And 71.7% of those hostnames return a live IPv4 address in our June 2026 crawl, far above the 58.9% whole-namespace rate.
+The hostname count is a recount, not a contraction; the registry-level registration base, separately, did peak around 6.35 million in mid-2023 and has since edged down, which SIDN attributes to declining business formation and a collapse in youth domain registration intent from 55% to under 20% in two years.

 The Data

-DomainsProject continuously crawls and indexes domains across every delegated TLD in the IANA root zone.
-For this analysis, we parsed the full .nl dataset file to understand what 27.8 million hostnames actually represent.
+DomainsProject continuously crawls and indexes hostnames across every delegated TLD in the IANA root zone.
+For this analysis, we parsed the full .nl namespace — all 36,326,261 observed hostnames — to understand what they actually represent.

 Category Count Coverage